thatlonelybugbear/automated-conditions-5e/README.md

 - `Unconscious`: Auto fails strength/dexterity saves, grants advantage on attacks by others, crit if hit within 5ft ++ Prone

 `Modern Rules`
-- No `exhaustion` automation, as this is handled by the system.
+- No `exhaustion` automation, as this is handled by the system,
+- `Hiding` will give advantage on initiative rolls,
-- `Incapacitated` will give disadvantage on initiative rolls, in addition to the legacy rules.
+- `Incapacitated` will give disadvantage on initiative rolls, in addition to the legacy rules,
 - `Invisibility` will give advantage on initiative rolls, in addition to the legacy rules.

 # Settings added for: